pantuza/domino-problem/README.md

 ### Project structure

 The project has a Makefile to rule computation, plot and cleaning.
-The following target rules exist:
+The following target rules exists:

 - compute - Computes execution times for implemented algorithms
 - plot    - Run GnuPlot to generate the computation analysis